Nominations open

 Purpose of Communities in Bloom

-Strathcona County endeavours to beautify the community through the efforts of County staff, Strathcona in Bloom volunteers, businesses and by encouraging the efforts of private home owners.
+Strathcona County endeavours to beautify the community through the efforts of County staff, Strathcona in Bloom volunteers and local businesses, and by encouraging the efforts of private home owners.

 Tidiness